straydogstudio/film_roll/README.md

 #### Responsive images

 You can use `film_roll:resizing` to cause the carousel to be more responsive. `film_roll:resizing` happens before the size of all children are set so you can prepare the children for display.
-This is a coffeescript function, and it resizes the height of all images to match the height of the image inside a span with the "banner" class, which is designed to be full width:
+This is a coffeescript function, and it configures the carousel to resizes the height of all `span.resize img` images to match the height of the `span.banner img` image, which is designed to be full width:

 ```coffeescript
   configureCarouselSecondaryImages: ->